JWNicholson/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() changes the original array.
+Using map(), you get a new array, but don't change the original.

 2. What is the difference between a function and a method?

+A function is a block of reusable code which can be called anywhere.
+A method is a function belonging to an object.

 3. What is closure?

+A closure is an inner function with access to it's outer function's variables, in other words a nested function.

 4. Describe the four rules of the 'this' keyword.

+Global Object Binding - in the global scope 'this' refers to the window or console object.
+Implicit Binding - when a dot is used in calling a function 'this' refers to the object to the left of the dot.
+New Binding - 'this' refers to the object that is being created.
+Explicit Binding - is used when .call(),.bind(), or .apply are used on a function

 5. Why do we need super() in an extended class?

+super() is what accesses the attributes of the parent class.

 ## Project Set up